-There are nearly 389,000 businesses operating in Alabama, with nearly 7,000 in the city of Tuscaloosa.
+There are about 396,400 small businesses operating in Alabama, with nearly 7,000 in the city of Tuscaloosa.
 Education is the engine of Tuscaloosa’s economy, and the city also has robust manufacturing and service sectors.
 Unfortunately, property damage and lawsuits can devastate any business, whatever the size or type of industry.

 Whether you have to rebuild after a storm or defend yourself from a lawsuit, a comprehensive business insurance program is the best way to protect your assets.
 An independent insurance agent can help you understand the unique risks faced by Tuscaloosa business owners.
 Independent agents can help you review policy options from multiple insurance companies so you can make an informed and affordable choice.